M4dNation/gpm/README.md

 You can skip this section if you don't want to use a remote website to handle your git information such as Github or Bitbucket (this would be a terrible mistake ! :) ).

+A lot of developers use remote website to handle their git configuration, in order to find informations the easiest way possible.
+The most known of this website is Github : www.github.com .

+To link your local repository with the remote one created on Github, you will need to use the remote command.

 ## CHANGELOG